des86532/task-master/README.md

 - **Real-time Chat**:
   - AI-powered chat assistant
   - Message history with IndexedDB
-- **Responsive Design**:
-  - Mobile-friendly interface
-  - Adaptive layouts

 ## Tech Stack

 ### Frontend

-- Next.js 14
-- React 18
+- Next.js 14: Used for building server-side rendered React applications.
-- TypeScript
+- React 18: Used for building the user interface JavaScript library.
+- TypeScript: Provides static type checking JavaScript superset.
-- Tailwind CSS
+- Tailwind CSS: Used for rapid building of custom design CSS framework.
-- HeroUI Components
+- HeroUI Components: Used for UI component library.
-- SWR for data fetching
+- SWR: Used for data fetching library.
-- IndexedDB for local storage
+- IndexedDB: Used for local storage database.
-- FullCalendar for calendar view
+- FullCalendar: Used for calendar view library.

 ### Backend

-- NestJS
-- TypeORM
-- PostgreSQL
-- OpenAI API integration
+- NestJS: A framework for building efficient and scalable server-side applications.
+- TypeORM: An ORM (Object-Relational Mapping) tool for interacting with databases.
+- PostgreSQL: As a database management system.
+- OpenAI API: For generating subtasks with the chat assistant.

 ### Development Tools

-- Nx Monorepo
-- ESLint
-- Prettier
-- Husky
-- Commitlint
-- GitHub Actions
+- Nx Monorepo: A tool for managing multiple applications and libraries.
+- ESLint: A static code analysis tool for JavaScript and TypeScript.
+- Prettier: A tool for code formatting.
+- Husky: A tool for Git hooks.
+- Commitlint: A tool for checking commit messages.
+- GitHub Actions: A tool for continuous integration and continuous deployment.

 ## Installation